 To be eligible for the Award, the student must be enrolled fulI-time at an INU full member university, have a good working knowledge in English and attend the Student Seminar on Global Citizenship and Peace.

 A selection group consisting of INU Academics teaching at the INU Student Seminar together with the INU Executive Committee will be responsible for selecting the student.
 The selection will take place during September.
-The name of the Awarded will be published in October.
+The name of the award winner will be published in October.

 The Selection group’s decision cannot be appealed.

-The Winner of the Henry Fong Award 2011 was Mr Adam White, student at James Madison University, USA.
+The Winner of the Henry Fong Award 2012 was Ms Elisa Samantha Tobing, student at Universitas Katolik Parahyangan, Indonesia.